CSCfi/oidc-client/docs/index.rst

 ===========

 CSC OIDC Client is a lightweight `aiohttp <https://aiohttp.readthedocs.io/en/stable/>`_ web application used for interacting with OIDC servers.
-The source code is delivered with `ELIXIR AAI <https://elixir-europe.org/services/compute/aai>`_ integration.

 Table of Contents
 -----------------